sabbir-subhan/appium-Python/README.md

 - Lodging agency named: "contact_group_for_tests" is needed

 ### for TC: Managing Reports
-- Lodging agency named: "contact_group_for_tests",
+- create Lodging agency named: "contact_group_for_tests" -- create new contact group and add "Agency" option to it
 - report type with all fields, named: "report_for_tests",
 - report type with chooser fields, named: "report_with_chooser_fields",
 - report type with chooser fields, must contain asset chooser field as a last field in form,